Dark Fantasy

 World Building in Dark Fantasy

-Worldbuilding in dark fantasy is the process of shaping a world where danger, consequence, and moral weight are built into the environment itself.
-Unlike high fantasy, where magic often empowers or elevates, dark fantasy uses its worlds to unsettle, to challenge, and to expose the cost of power.
-Its histories are scarred, its magic is often dangerous or treacherous, and its creatures and cultures reflect the tensions that define the genre.
-Effective worldbuilding in this space creates a sense of unease and inevitability, grounding the supernatural in rules, origins, and consequences.
+Worldbuilding in dark fantasy is the process of shaping a world where danger, cost, and ethical consequence are built into the environment itself.
+Unlike high fantasy, where magic often empowers or elevates, dark fantasy uses its worlds to disturb, to challenge, and to expose the cost of power.
+Its histories are weathered, its magic is often dangerous or treacherous, and its creatures and cultures reflect the tensions that have come to define the genre.
+Effective worldbuilding in this space creates a sense of unease and inevitability, grounding the supernatural in internal logic, origins, and costs.

 why it matters